 We have an environmental sustainability framework in place to assist the business to define and deliver appropriate initiatives against these five major environmental themes:

-To learn more about McDonald’s worldwide commitment to sustainability please visit our global social responsibility website
+.
+To learn more about McDonald’s world wide commitment to sustainability please visit our global social responsibility website.

-Our impact on the environment in our restaurant operations is most significant in the areas of energy use, greenhouse gas emissions, water consumption and waste generation.
+Our impact on the environment is most significant in our restaurant operations in the areas of energy use, greenhouse gas emissions, water consumption and waste generation.
 We continue to concentrate on these key areas in performance management and improvement targets, and we have a number of new initiatives and trials underway to help us meet our environmental goals.

 Energy use and greenhouse emissions

 In our operations, energy use accounts for the bulk of C02 emissions so our focus in this area is primarily on reducing electricity consumption.
 We participate in the federal government’s Energy Efficiencies Opportunities (EEO) Program and our EEO public report outlines our energy usage and identifies opportunities for improvement.
 We are also required to report our greenhouse gas emissions under the federal government’s National Greenhouse and Energy Reporting Act and the results for this are published online by the Department of Climate Change.

 We have participated in the Sydney Water Every Drop Counts business program since 2001 and currently 194 restaurants in the Sydney Water Catchment are registered with the program.
 Participation in the program helps monitor water usage, identify opportunities for improved water management practices and helps implement water saving measures.

 Our Clean Streets program includes initiatives designed to keep the area around our restaurants tidy and clean.
 The key to this is the Litter Patrol program which is a structured and regular task for crew members who pick up litter from within the restaurant grounds and in neighbouring streets.